kuzmik/local-proxysql/README.md

 **Note**: the latest mysql in homebrew is [not compatible](https://github.com/sysown/proxysql/issues/4300) with the proxysql admin interface; you either need to use `mysql-client@8.0` or just exec into the contoller pods to access the mysql admin interface.

+## ProxySQL Agent

+I've gotten rid of most of the ruby and am moving to using the [proxysql-agent](https://github.com/kuzmik/proxysql-agent) sidecar.
+To run this repo on any version other than the [v1.0 tag](https://github.com/kuzmik/local-proxysql/tree/v1.0), you'll need to clone the ProxySQL agent repo and build the docker image locally.
+I didn't really want to mess with git submodules for this, and want to release the agent as a standalone product.

+Easy two step process to build the local docker image for proxysql-agent:

+1. `git clone git@github.com:kuzmik/proxysql-agent.git`
+1. `cd proxysql-agent && make docker`

 ## TL;DR LET ME INNNNN

 Run [./bin/setup.sh](./bin/setup.sh) to create the test infra: